beakerbrowser/beaker.dev/content/docs/tutorials/cms-frontend.md

 }
 ```

 To save the page, we get the editor's value and then write it using the [writeFile\(\)](https://beaker-browser.gitbook.io/docs/apis/beaker-hyperdrive#beaker-hyperdrive-writefile-url-data-opts) method.
-Afterwards we reload the page to show the changes.
+Afterwards, we reload the page to show the changes.

 ```javascript
 async function onSave (e) {